As an artist, you can't avoid all mistakes. But you can minimize them, and take years off your career-building time.

-Why would you say no to a collector who's willing to pay good money for that "special" art project, just because the project is a little out of your realm?
+Why would you turn down a collector who's willing to pay good money for that "special" art project, just because the project is a little out of your realm?

 It could be a lousy fit.
 Lousy and doomed to failure.

-Only if your heart is truly into the project.
+Only if your heart is into the project.
 Otherwise, you're asking for trouble and likely to disappoint the collector.
 You'll hate the project and you'll kick yourself for accepting it.
-And you'll never feel you've been paid enough.
+And you'll always feel underpaid.

-Sometimes, you just have to say no, without the guilt over being too fussy.
+Sometimes you have to refuse, without the guilt over being fussy.

 But here's the good news...

-Just about everyone in the workforce has a specialty.
+Most people in the workforce have a specialty.
 Find yours, work like mad at, and do it better than anyone else.
 Only then will the right opportunities find you.

 Resilience is King

-If you're like the rest of us, your first attempts at painting were probably a little humbling.
+If you're like the rest of us, your first attempts at painting were humbling.
 Putting yourself out there is no different.

 But no setback is permanent, not for any artist.